w3c/testtwf-website/docs/github-101.md

     $ git checkout -b username/flexbox-flex-direction-prop

+_Note: If you have multiple branches, you probably want to start a new one from a clean master branch.
+Before creating it, pull the changes from upstream, your master needs to be up to date._

 You're ready to start writing tests!
 Come back to this page you're ready to [commit][commit] them or [submit][submit] them for review.